Studio Misr

-Studio Misr (Eng: “The Studio of Egypt"), also known as Studios Misr, is an Egyptian film studio established in Giza, in 1935.
-Founded by the economist and industrialist Talaat Harb, Studio Misr was the giant cinema project of Banque Misr, the first national bank in Egypt – a monarchy under British occupation back then.
-It is the oldest surviving film studio in Egypt, and is today owned by the Egyptian Ministry of Culture and managed by the Cultural and Cinematic Asset Management Company, a daughter company of the ministry.
+Studio Misr (Eng: “The Studio of Egypt"), also known as Studios Misr, is a major Egyptian film studio founded in 1935.
+Founded by the economist and industrialist Talaat Harb, Studio Misr was the giant cinema project of Banque Misr, the first national bank in Egypt.
+It is the oldest surviving film studio in Egypt and Africa, and is today owned by the Egyptian Ministry of Culture.
+The studio is managed by the Cultural and Cinematic Asset Management Company, a subsidiary owned by the ministry.

-Owned and staffed by Egyptians, Studio Misr transformed cinema into a real industry in Egypt and marked the beginning of the golden age of Egyptian cinema(Al-Hadari, in p.86).
-Studio Misr was also considered as the sole school of cinema in Egypt through the training of its technicians and artists, until 1959, date of creation of the Higher Institute of Cinema in Giza (Al-Kalioubi, in p.100).
+Owned and staffed by Egyptians, Studio Misr transformed cinema into a real industry in Egypt and marked the beginning of the golden age of Egyptian cinema (Al-Hadari, in p.
+86).
+Studio Misr was also considered as the sole school of cinema in Egypt through the training of its technicians and artists, until 1959, date of creation of the Higher Institute of Cinema in Giza (Al-Kalioubi, in p.
+100).
 By producing talking narrative films and renting its facilities to other film producers, Studio Misr contributed to establishing Egypt’s important place in the Arab-speaking world.
-For three decades, it was the Egyptian equivalent to Hollywood's major studios,^{ } and was even called “Hollywood of the Orient.” ^{ }Studio Misr was nationalized as a consequence of the nationalization of Banque Misr in February 1960 under Nasser (Abou Chadi, in p.118).
+For three decades, it was the Egyptian equivalent to Hollywood's major studios, and was even called “Hollywood of the Orient.”
+Studio Misr was nationalized as a consequence of the nationalization of Banque Misr in February 1960 under the Nasser administration (Abou Chadi, in p.
+118).

 History

 Background

 Economist and financier Talaat Harb, realised the cultural and economic impact of cinema, as films began to be made in the 1920s.
 At a time when feature films were being made in a few very basic film studios established first in Alexandria and then Cairo, he created the Misr Company for Acting and Cinema (MCAC), also known as Egyptian Acting and Cinema Company, which produced documentaries to promoted the Egyptian film industry.

 After realising that feature films were the future of the industry, he laid the groundwork for a studio which would to provide facilities for local filmmakers to shoot and edit feature films in Egypt.
 He first sent four young men (Ahmed Badrakhan, Maurice Kassab, Mohamed Abdel Azim, and Hassan Mourad) to study in Germany, which then led the world in film production.
-Harb then recruited experts in various aspects of filmmaking, employed director Fritz Kramp, and purchased the latest equipment.
+Harb then recruited experts in various aspects of filmmaking, employed German director Fritz Kramp, and purchased the latest equipment.
 He built a state-of-the-art auditorium, Cinema Studio Misr, to help finance further equipment needed for the new studio.
 The luxurious new cinema was located in Emad al-Din Street, replacing an old cinema.